You have to meet the new mobile comsumer where they are… on the move with smartphones and tablets.

 Think that cell phone texting is just for teenagers and young adults?
 Think again.

-According to a survey by mobile messaging company Tekelec, text messaging is competing head-to-head with email as the preferred communication method amongst adults.
+According to a survey by mobile messaging company Tekelec, text messaging is competing head-to-head with email as the preferred communication method among adults.

 The survey, which collected data from 500 people of all ages in North America and Europe, contained a number of important findings including: